fscorrupt/awesome-stars/README.md

 - [Kareadita/Kavita](https://github.com/Kareadita/Kavita) - Kavita is a fast, feature rich, cross platform reading server.
 Built with a focus for manga and the goal of being a full solution for all your reading needs.
 Setup your own server and share your readi
 - [louislam/rdp-portal](https://github.com/louislam/rdp-portal) - A slightly smarter and simple Remote Desktop manager for Windows.
 - [microsoft/WinUI-Gallery](https://github.com/microsoft/WinUI-Gallery) - This app demonstrates the controls available in WinUI and the Fluent Design System.
-- [Wox-launcher/Wox](https://github.com/Wox-launcher/Wox) - Launcher for Windows, an alternative to Alfred and Launchy.
 - [ironmansoftware/psedit](https://github.com/ironmansoftware/psedit) - A terminal-based editor for PowerShell
 - [ironmansoftware/psmsi](https://github.com/ironmansoftware/psmsi) - Create MSIs using PowerShell.
 - [elvirbrk/NoteHighlight2016](https://github.com/elvirbrk/NoteHighlight2016) - Source code syntax highlighting for OneNote 2016 and OneNote for O365 .
 NoteHighlight 2013 port for OneNote 2016 (32-bit and 64-bit)